-Mayor Mueller stated that it is important to realize when driving in the early mornings, that there will be busses out and about and that for the first couple of weeks, kids are not going to be paying attention on their way to school.
-Therefore, he cautioned everyone to be careful when driving.
+Mayor Mueller stated that it is important to realize when driving in the early mornings, that there will be busses out and about and that for the first couple of weeks, kids are not going to be paying attention.
+Therefore, he cautioned everyone to careful when driving.
 He also stated that the Resource Officers in the schools are going back and making sure that security is up to speed with their policies and procedures to preclude events such as the recent event in Texas.
 In closing, he stated that Council has not yet appointed a council member.
 The Council had a lot of candidates apply and they met in executive session to develop a list of candidates to interview.
-There are four applicants to be interviewed very shortly and thereafter, Council will then vote on a selected candidate in a Council Meeting and have the new council member seated.
+There are four applicants to be interviewed very shortly.
+Council will then vote on a selected candidate in a Council Meeting and then have them seated.